Beer in the United Kingdom

 Beer in the United Kingdom has a long history, and has quite distinct traditions.
-Historically the main styles were top-fermented Bitters, Porters, Stouts and Milds, but after World War II lagers took over half the market by volume.
+Historically the main styles were top-fermented bitters, porters, stouts and milds; after World War II, lagers took over half the market by volume.
 The Campaign for Real Ale (CAMRA) was founded in 1971 and has encouraged the preservation and revival of traditional styles of ale.
 In particular CAMRA has promoted cask conditioned beer, which completes its maturation in casks in the cellar of the pub rather than at the brewery.
 As of 2014 the UK drank 634 e6imppt of cask ale, representing 60% of ale in pubs and restaurants and 17% of all beer in pubs.
 In total 42.42 million hectolitres of beer were produced in 2013 of which 48% was sold in the off-trade (retail shops).

 History

 In the Middle Ages beer was brewed by abbeys and independent alehouses, but the Dissolution of the Monasteries in the 16th century meant British brewing lost its connection with religious houses earlier than in other European countries.
 As a result, the industry has some of the oldest names in British corporate history – Shepherd Neame were incorporated in 1698, and the Bass Red Triangle and Diamond were the first trademarks to be registered.
 Family companies became national brands during the 19th century, many based in Burton-on-Trent which had particularly good water for brewing.
 By the 1970s brewing became concentrated in a handful of large national companies, which became building blocks of major multinationals such as AB InBev.
 A tax cut for small breweries in 2002 has seen an explosion of new breweries – As of September 2014 there were over 1472 breweries in the UK, with three new breweries starting every week.
 This is the most breweries per capita in the world; they produce over 8,000 regular beers and thousands more seasonal and one-off brews.